-What is important is that the information or results from any single scan gets read in context.
+What is important is that the information or results from any single scan get read in context.
 Reading a report then rushing off to change all the things you see isn’t wise.
-You wouldn’t make a decision to start construction in your home without taking into account your location, zoning restrictions, cost, your schedule and other things.
-The same goes with your web property.
+You wouldn’t make a decision to start construction in your home without taking into account your location, zoning restrictions, cost, your schedule, and other things.
+The same goes for your web property.

 Side Note: We LOVE GTmetrix.
 We use it all the time.
 They offer a free site scan and amazing insights to what’s happening on your site…do you see the BUT coming?
 BUT the results are absolute in the free version, which is what this client was looking at.

 This is a little tricky, as this is how WordPress works inherently.
-Each plugin comes with its own set of code and often CSS.
-So, it’s a case of YSlow saying “the threshold for HTTP request is x, does this site meet that?”
+Each plugin comes with its own set of codes and often CSS.
+So, it’s a case of YSlow saying “the threshold for the HTTP request is x, does this site meet that?”

 There is no way for us to say “this is WordPress so score accordingly”.
 What we CAN do however is try to make YSlow happy by using a plugin that loads the resources differently.
 This doesn’t always work, as it can mess with the default loading of certain code types, but many developers have tackled this issue with plugins.